 - 1. Whether name and profile of the candidate disclosed? - 2.
+Whether the profile is updated?
+Is the same compliant with SEBI LODR requirements? - 3.
 Details of the valid nominations received for contesting the election.
-Eg: Number, name(s) and profile - 3.
+Eg: Number, name(s) and profile - 4.
 Whether the shareholders' director meets the criteria of fit and proper candidate as per the RBI Guidelines which inter-alia includes the following: - (i) Age: 35 to 67 years as on the cut-off date for nominations. - (ii) Educational Qualifications: At least a Graduate. - (iii) Experience and field of expertise - (iv) No Disqualifications - (v) Tenure: 3 years, subject to a maximum of 6 years - (vi) Professional Restrictions - (vii) Track record and integrity